GeoscienceAustralia/ptha/R/README.md

 specify the source-zone convergence rate and various other parameters controlling seismicity.
 Uncertainties can be accounted for using a logic tree.
 See the function `rate_of_earthquakes_greater_than_Mw` in the rptha package.

-In a typical application you would write scripts to call routines in rptha.
-Examples of scripts for common tasks are provided here.

 Installation from source